-Solution is there are conventions and design patterns to handle these situations, that’s the reason the reference counting was developed and management technique used in Obj-C.
+The solution is there are conventions and design patterns to handle these situations, that’s the reason the reference counting was developed and management technique used in Obj-C.

 What we have in Obj-C

-Obj-C uses reference counting as its Memory Management Technique so according to that each object keeps an internal count of how many times its needed.
-So only incase of, if count drops to zero.
-Yes you can compare it with Garbage Collector we have in Java but its not like automatic some chunk of code getting executed and removing the objects which ones are not needed.
+Obj-C uses reference counting as its Memory Management Technique so according to that each object keeps an internal count of how many times it’s needed.
+So only in case of, if count drops to zero.
+Yes you can compare it with Garbage Collector we have in Java but it’s not like automatic some chunk of code getting executed and removing the objects which ones are not needed.

 new, shortest way to write alloc&init.

-retain, you passed the object and you want to tell you need that so its reference count should be increased by 1 again.
+retain, you passed the object and you want to tell you to need that so its reference count should be increased by 1 again.

-copy, creates new copy of the object.
+copy creates a new copy of the object.

 dealloc, opposite of init method, automatically get called right before the object is destroyed.

-Static methods used for allocating the initializing objects directly but be aware that you are not the owner of that object, once the scope of your program finish it will be removed.
+Static methods used for allocating the initializing objects directly but are aware that you are not the owner of that object, once the scope of your program finish it will be removed.
 Ex: [NSString stringWithFormat:@”Say %@”,@”Hello”];

 @interface Parent : NSObject @property (nonatomic, strong) Child *child; @end @implementation Parent @end @interface Child : NSObject @property (nonatomic, strong) Parent * parent; @end @implementation Child @end